ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 ## Writing Neon intrinsics
 Before diving into the modifications made to optimize for Neon, here are some points to consider when investigating Neon for your own projects:

-1. The Burst compiler does a great job on it’s own but Neon intrinsics can help get a little bit more performance
+1. The Burst compiler does a great job on its own but Neon intrinsics can help get a little bit more performance

 1. Neon intrinsics let you use a high level language while still accessing the low level native instructions you need.

 1. The compiler won’t always recognise code that is vectorizable so it’s worth checking what is and isn’t getting vectorized.
-The [Unity Burst Inspector](https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/editor-burst-inspector.html) can help you identify which areas of your code are using Burst..
+The [Unity Burst Inspector](https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/editor-burst-inspector.html) can help you identify which areas of your code are using Burst.

 1. Writing Neon code can be complex.

-1. Must use static Burst function or jobs.
-There is an overhead to using jobs.
-In the collision sample, simply activating Burst and converting the code to the job system did not provide an improvement; other optimizations had to be made.
+1. You must use static Burst function or jobs.
+In the sample code, static functions made it easier to measure timings but in a real-world application you may find jobs provide even better performance, depending on your situation.
+The sample project provides a job-based solution which you can experiment with.

 1. You can use _if (IsNeonSupported)_ to fall back to non-Neon code. _IsNeonSupported_ has no runtime overhead

 1. Not all Neon intrinsics are supported.
 Check the [Burst documentation](https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/index.html).

-Neon intrinsics can be used within Burst static functions or Burst jobs.
+Neon intrinsics can be used within Burst static functions or Burst Jobs.
 To use Neon within a static function you simply tag it with the same [BurstCompile] tag we used previously.
 You will also want to use best practice such as [NoAlias] and unsafe with pointer parameters.

 ```
 [BurstCompile]